mdshadab1/Illumio-Assessment/illumio/readme.md

 - Input files (flow log and lookup table) should be placed in the `src/main/resources/` directory.
 - The output CSV file will be generated in the location specified in `application.properties`.

+I have included the data directory in the git, you can check data/output/output.csv for the result.

 ## Configuration